jhackett1/learn-to-code/pages/mentoring.md

 We publish a new module every month, so everyone is learning the same material at the same time, and can help each other out.

-If you get stuck, post in the *#ddat-codelabs* channel on the cross-government digital Slack.
+If you get stuck, post in the *#learn-to-codes* channel on the cross-government digital Slack.

 If you can't access that Slack team, you can [email the Codelabs volunteers](mailto:ddatcodelabs@gmail.com) instead.